 Rapid Ascent™ Strategy

 First developed by Adrian Ballinger, Rapid Ascent™ is a unique approach to climbing big mountains across the world.
 This innovative program combines hypoxic training at home with precise logistics and small team sizes to reduce the overall time spent away from home, all while greatly increasing the chance of success on your international climbing expedition.
-By pre-acclimatizing for 6 weeks at home, we’re able to reduce the overall expedition time to 32 days.
+By pre-acclimatizing for 6 weeks at home, we’re able to reduce the overall expedition time.
 It is due to this pre-acclimatization that we are able to move relatively quickly through the Karakoram to base camp with no ill effects.

 1:3 maximum guide to climber ratio